-In 1920 when an opportunity for formal art studies abroad offered itself, Onabolu did not hesitate to leave the shores of Nigeria in Europe.
-He set sail for England and France where he studied drawing, painting and art education at St. John Wood School, Académie Julian in Paris as well as the and the Royal Academy of Art in London a diploma and a teaching certificate.
-Back in Nigeria in 1922, Onabolu produce naturalistic portraits of the influential figures (colonials and successful Yoruba business people) of his time he also introduced modernist ideas to art in Nigeria.
-Onabolu’s contemporaries who sought the same agendas throughout Africa in their creativity included Gerard Sekoto, John K. Mohl and Ernest Mancoba.
+in 1920 when an opportunity for formal art studies abroad offered itself, Onabolu did not hesitate to leave the shores of Nigeria for academic training in Europe.
+He set sail for England and France where he studied drawing, painting and art education at Académie Julian in Paris as well as the St. John Wood School and the Royal Academy of Art in London.
+He obtained a fine arts diploma and a teaching certificate.
+Back in Nigeria in 1922, Onabolu put his technical training to use in the production of naturalistic portraits of the influential figures in the Lagos area.
+While these portraits would come to define his artistic career stylistically, he also introduced modernist ideas to art in Nigeria through these works.
+Several of Onabolu’s contemporaries in South Africa who sought the same agendas in their creativity included Gerard Sekoto, John K. Mohl and Ernest Mancoba.

+Onabolu’s greatest influence however, was not as an artist but as an advocate for arts education in Nigeria.
+Onabolu had returned to Nigeria from Europe at a time when a report on British colonial education policy recommended the inclusion of native handicrafts in the curriculum.
+This was the opportunity Onabolu needed to persuade local officials, and begin teaching art part-time at King’s College of Lagos.

+Onabolu’s efforts in establishing the foundation of Art Education in the British colony of Nigeria were successful.
+In 1922, the colonial government authorized Fine Art as a subject in the educational curriculum, and by 1923 Modern art was being taught in the secondary school system.
+Finally, his artistic activities along with the resolve to include art scholarship into the education curriculum of Nigeria culminated in the birth and subsequent development of Nigerian Modern Art.